kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

-# Kedro and Jupyter Notebooks
+# Kedro and Jupyter notebooks

-This page explains how best to combine Kedro and Jupyter Notebook development and illustrates with an example Notebook that has access to the `catalog`, `context`, `pipelines` and `session` variables for a Kedro project.
+This page explains how best to combine Kedro and Jupyter notebook development and illustrates with an example notebook that has access to the `catalog`, `context`, `pipelines` and `session` variables for a Kedro project.

 ## A custom Kedro kernel